You'll have fun driving in Mauritius. Our tips and techniques are easy to master.

-Most of our roads are quiet with magical sceneries.
+Our country roads are quiet with magical sceneries

 Our warm hospitality extends to our busy city streets where we welcome everyone and everything.
 Trucks, cars, buses, motorbikes, mopeds, bicycles, snack vendors, portable shops, pedestrians, the odd cart, dogs, goats …